George Ellis (composer): Conducting work

 Ellis was appointed chief conductor of the Australian Session Orchestra (2019).
 He was appointed orchestral musical director of the Hooked on Classics concerts at the Sydney Opera House, Hamer Hall in Melbourne and Newcastle Civic Theatre (2019).
 He also conducted the orchestral Love Will Steer the Stars concert celebrating the 50th anniversary of the music of 1969 and A Tribute to George Michael (2019.)
 In 2020 he put together the orchestral performance of Sydney Rococo by Steve Kilbey, of rock band The Church, at City Recital Hall for the Sydney Festival.

 Since 2020, the George Ellis Orchestra has performed around Australia for Metropolis Touring - presenting the orchestrated music of Queen, David Bowie, Fleetwood Mac, Elton John, George Michael, Frankie Valli and the Four Seasons, The Beatles and Metallica in venues including the State Theatre in Sydney, Palais Theatre in Melbourne and Adelaide Festival Theatre.

 In 2021, George Ellis arranged the music and was Musical Director of the NRL Grand Final entertainment at Suncorp Stadium, Brisbane – where he worked with Ian Moss, from Cold Chisel, and Kate Miller-Heidke.

 In 2022, he conducted Australian singer/songwriter Lior in a concert with the Canberra Symphony Orchestra featuring his latest compositions.
+He was also invited to be the guest conductor for the City Chamber Orchestra of Hong Kong where he conducted two concert series – The Fluteman Show and Chill Music – Orchestral Music from Iceland.
+He also conducted a live orchestral performance of Fantasia to the vision of the famous Disney film – including works like The Rite of Spring by Stravinsky.
+He also conducted the world premiere of ‘Force Majeur’ – concerto for Piano and Orchestra by highly esteemed composer Elena Kats-Chernin.